Allow hot pixel module fusion like other modules

 Currently, the only choice I see is to disable hot pixels module and manually fix the actual hot pixels with spot removal or low pass.

-#2 Updated by Stéphane Gourichon 6 days ago
+#2 Updated by Stéphane Gourichon about 2 years ago

 Offered pull request https://github.com/darktable-org/darktable/pull/1627 .